A predicted distribution for Galois groups of maximal unramified extensions: Proof of Theorem

 For a positive integer $M$, we write $\Z^{c/G}_{\geq M} \one$ for the elements of $\Z^{c/G} \one$ that take any element of $\widehat{\Z}(1)_k^{\times}$ to an element all of whose coordinates are at least $M$.
 We write $K(G,c)_{\geq M} \one$ for the preimage of $\Z^{c/G}_{\geq M} \one$ in $K(G,c) \one$ and $\mathfrak{S}^{c,G}_{\geq M}$ for the image of $\Z^{c/G}_{\geq M} \one$ in $\mathfrak{S}^{c,G}$.
 We write $\Z^{c/G}_{n,\geq M} \one$ for the elements of $\Z^{c/G}_{\geq M} \one$ that take any element of $\widehat{\Z}(1)_k^{\times}$ to an element whose coordinates sum to $n$, and the same subscripts for $K(G,c)$ and $\mathfrak{S}^{c,G}$ analogously.

-We can now explain the existence of a component invariant of $\cHur_{ G,c}^n$.
-The idea for this invariant is due to Ellenberg, Venkatesh, and Westerland, and the below theorem can be found in Theorem 5.2, Theorem 2.5, Section 6.1, and Theorem 6.2 of the paper \cite{Components}.
+We can now explain the existence of a component invariant of $\cHur_{ G,c}^n$ and the properties of this invariant that we will apply.
+The idea for this invariant is due to Ellenberg, Venkatesh, and Westerland, and the below theorem can be found in \cite[Theorem 5.2, Theorem 2.5, Theorem 6.1, and Section 6.1]{Components}.